Stubeans/Compilers/README.md

 : PLEASE READ THE FOLLOWING :

 Project 3 is currently being worked on.
 At the moment, a semi-normal, hopefully correct AST is produced.
-A Limited Symbol table is also produced.
-Scope/Type checking being worked on now.
+A Symbol Table is made, mostly correct.
+Scope checking finished minus one issue ( regarding showing the difference between the first scope 1, and a second scope 1a.)
+Once resolved, type checking can be done correctly.

 Using Pro2cases.txt to test Scope/Type checking